shangfii/JS_Quiz/README.md

 5. [Goolge fonts](https://fonts.google.com/).
 Google provides some fonts that can be added to your app.
 "Free fonts)

+6. This additional tool can help you test your keyboard, mic cam and battery on your computer before presentation.
+[Tool](https://www.retest.us/)

 ## How to Modify this application

 Download visual studio code or use your favorite editor,Then using the command line clone this repository to your computer and start changing as you wish.